This article explains the changes regarding unifying User Awareness users and SDP users into a single user identity.

 All LDAP Users - Users provisioned from an IdP using LDAP (only for assigning licenses, can't use in policies)

 These are the updates to how users are provisioned with both SCIM and LDAP.

 A license is required for a user to connect to the network remotely.
 Licenses are no longer assigned as part of user provisioning (SCIM or LDAP) but are assigned and managed for Users and User groups from the new Access > License Assignment page.
 This increases visibility for administrators as they can manage licenses from a single page.

 Users must be provisioned with an email address to be assigned a license, First Name and Last Name are not required fields.

 Users are sent invitation emails after the license is assigned.

-All users will be created without mandatory fields e.g., email address.
+All users are created without mandatory fields e.g., email address.

 In Azure, users can authenticate with email or UPN depending on your Azure configuration.

-Groups that you select will be synced automatically without needing to specify if the group is User Awareness users or SDP users
+Groups that you select are synced automatically without needing to specify if the group is User Awareness users or SDP users